Borys Aleksandrov (research vessel): Description

-Borys Aleksandrov has an range of 20000 nmi at 12 kn.
+Borys Aleksandrov has a range of 20000 nmi at 12 kn.
 Her maximum speed is 13.5 kn.
 She is fitted with a Kongsberg EM 1002 and EM 3002 sonar and an acoustic doppler current profiler.
 There are five laboratories on board.
 Power is provided by two diesel powered generators of 275 kW each.

 History

 Belgica was built by Boelwerf, Temse.
 She was launched on 6 January 1984 and commissioned on 5 July 1984.
-Her homeport is Zeebrugge.
-She is allocated the IMO Number 8222563, MMSI Number 205218000 and Pennant number A962.
-Belgica uses the callsign ORGQ.
+Her homeport was Zeebrugge.
+She was allocated the IMO Number 8222563, MMSI Number 205218000 and pennant number A962.
+Belgica used the callsign ORGQ.
 She was named after the RV Belgica, a ship used by Adrien de Gerlache in the Belgian Antarctic Expedition (1897–99).

-Belgica is operated by the Management Unit of North Sea Mathematical Models (MUMM) and crewed by the Belgian Naval Component.
+Belgica was operated by the Management Unit of North Sea Mathematical Models (MUMM) and crewed by the Belgian Naval Component.

 In 2013 mechanical problems caused the aging vessel to be taken out of service for four weeks, which prompted the Belgian government to plan her replacement by 2017.
-This has later been postponed to 2020.
+This was later postponed to 2020.

+In 2021, Belgium gifted the vessel to Ukraine.
+She was renamed from Belgica to Borys Aleksandrov.